NeilAllen/ruby_rails/Deploying-with-rbenv.md

 ## Ensure consistent PATH for processes

-Interactive, noninteractive shells, cron jobs, and similar processes for the "app" user all must ensure that rbenv is present in the PATH:
+Interactive, non-interactive shells, cron jobs, and similar processes for the "app" user all must ensure that rbenv is present in the PATH:

     export PATH=~/.rbenv/shims:~/.rbenv/bin:"$PATH"